-Are classic small arms a good investment?
+Are those classic small arms and accessories a good investment?
 Why are some better than others?
 What makes them stand out?
 How do you care for your collectible Guns?
 Has your Colt guns been restored or worked on?
 Your Marlin lever, or your Ruger handgun?
 How can you tell?
 And what can you do about it, or cannot do?

 Was it worked on by a reputable gunsmith or by a bad amateur?
 Was it originally drilled and tapped for a scope?
 What kind of scope mounts were put on it?
 Did they alter the gun to install them?
 If this is information you can use, then this is the place for you..

 button to find out.
-And you will know why I have the expertise to write about the true classic firearms, of our hunting and shooting past.
+And you will know why I have the expertise to write about the true classic vintage firearms, of our hunting and shooting past.